Project Overview

 Case 2 (LO2, 24 Marks)

-Based on the above scenario, write a privacy policy for your website, explains the site’s use of information and informs site visitors what they can expect when they give personal information to the site.
+Based on the above scenario, write a privacy policy for your website, explain the site’s use of information and inform site visitors what they can expect when they give personal information to the site.

 Hint: Your privacy policy is for your visitors, so it’s valuable to write it in a language that your average visitor can understand.
 Significantly, a policy document’s- main purpose is to decrease your own liability.

-You should address at least 6 different items, such as:
+You should address at least six different items, such as:

 Answer:

-To manage the online orders made by the customers for antiques, personal information of the customer’s needs to collect.
-The personal information includes phones numbers, alternative telephone numbers, address for the delivery of the antiques, emails so that the customers can be informed about the upcoming and new arrivals in the collection, the choices of the customers can also be asked so that email updates are in accordance with them, the credentials of the accounts, tracking of the IP from which the queries are being entertained.
-All the personal information gathered from the customers will be used in future for updating the clients to make other shopping experiences.
-As far as IP’s are concerned they will be helpful for keeping a track of the order (Bilstad, Esq., 2018).
+To manage the online orders made by customers for antiques, the personal information of the customer needs to be collected.
+The personal information includes phone numbers, alternative telephone numbers, addresses for the delivery of the antiques, and emails so that the customers can be informed about the upcoming and new arrivals in the collection; the choices of the customers can also be asked so that email updates are in accordance with them, the credentials of the accounts, tracking of the IP from which the queries are being entertained.
+All the personal information gathered from the customers will be used in the future for updating the clients to make other shopping experiences.
+As far as IPs are concerned, they will be helpful for keeping track of the order (Bilstad, Esq., 2018).

 As far as the transfer of information to their parties is concerned, there is a specific part of the information which will be transferred.
-However, in case any additional information is to be transferred the consent from the user will be taken.
+However, in case any additional information is to be transferred consent from the user will be taken.
 For the users to modify or delete their information there will always be an option for the users to edit their accounts.
-They can simply go to the edit tab of the website after signing in into their account and change the information.
+They can simply go to the edit tab of the website after signing in to their account and change the information.
 Every change will be notified so that the information remains safe with the company.
-Deletion of the accounts from the settings will make the users opt-out from future communications.
+Deletion of the accounts from the settings will make the users opt out of future communications.
 Information that is private is always secure with the company.
-For this higher security at the backend working for the website has been used.
+For this, higher security at the backend working for the website has been used.

 Case Study 2 (24 Marks)